spring-guides/gs-spring-boot/README.md

 $ curl -X POST localhost:8080/shutdown
 ```

-The response shows that shutdown through REST is currently disabled by default (thank goodness!):
+The response shows that shutdown through REST is currently disabled by default:
 ```sh
 {"message":"Shutdown not enabled, sorry."}
 ```

+Whew!
+You probably don't want that until you are ready to turn on proper security settings, it at all.

-For more details about each of these REST points and how you can tune their settings with an ``application.properties` file, feel free to dig into the [Spring Boot][spring-boot] project.
+For more details about each of these REST points and how you can tune their settings with an ``application.properties` file, check out the [Spring Boot][spring-boot] project.

-Spring Boot's starters
+View Spring Boot's starters
 ----------------------
 You have seen some of Spring Boot's **starters**.
 Here is a complete list:
 - spring-boot-starter-actuator